IQSS/dataverse.harvard.edu/levy/createandupload/README.md

 All the added code in example.ipynb is in under "create dataset and add file" (cell 9).
 All the other cells in this example are the same as in the original Levy notebook.

-The most important code is the following block where we check on the indexing status:
+The most important piece of code is the following block (executed twice, after the create and upload steps) where we check on the indexing status:

 ```
 # check if indexing is still chugging along: